christopherweiss/sass-style-guide/README.md

 #Starting
 * SASS is the prefered syntax
-* indentation is 2 spaces
+* Indentation is always 2 spaces
-* leave always the code better off than when you started
+* Leave always the code better off than when you started
-* be consistent to yourself
+* Be consistent to yourself
 * DRY
-* if the code violates against the style guide, clean up it
+* If the code violates against the style guide, clean up it
  * it takes less than ~1h
  * only when you are not behind your task